xtremeandroid/disneyPlusClone/README.md

 ## Disney+ Clone
-This is a Disney+ clone project created by the Xtreme Android team.
+This is a Disney+ clone project.
 It aims to replicate the functionality and design of the popular streaming service Disney+.
 The clone is built using modern web technologies such as React, Redux, and Firebase.

 Live Link : https://disnepluss.netlify.app/